 Thoughts on Pop Art

-Like many of the great works of the 20th century, Pop art is essentially a joke.
+Like almost all of the great works of the 20th century, Pop art is a joke.
 Pop art, at its best, is a witty articulation of the paradoxical - indeed, contradictory - conditions of the commodification of art.
 For instance, there's the work by the MSCHF art collective in which they bought an original Andy Warhol drawing for $20,000, then drew 999 high-quality forgeries of it, shuffled them together, and sold them for $250 a pop.
 Or, for that matter, Maurizzio Cattelan's famous banana duct-taped to a wall, sold for $120,000.
 Or Salvatore's invisible statue, "Io Sono," which sold for $18,000.
 Of course, that's not a new idea: Yves Klein's "the Void," (1958) - an empty space - recently sold for a million dollars.
-Or what Andy Warhol's own pranks, from his prints of Campbell's Soup cans to his art that he didn't touch, manufactured in his factory by unnamed underlings, to his "oxidation" paintings (1977) - blocks of different materials that he would ask his hunky assistants like Ronnie Cutrone to piss on.
+Or what about Andy Warhol's own pranks, from his prints of Campbell's Soup cans to his art that he didn't touch, manufactured in his factory by unnamed underlings, to his "oxidation" paintings (1977) - blocks of different materials that he would ask his hunky assistants like Ronnie Cutrone to piss on?

 When I think of stunts like this, I can't help thinking of the delicious assaults of the Situationist International.
-When Guy Debord screened Hurlements en Faveur De Sade, (1952) his film which contained no images, merely total darkness occasionally punctuated by brief periods of a white screen, this was a deliberate provocation, calculated to motivated enraged audiences to demand their money back (the mass nature of film projection makes it different from other art forms in this respect - it creates a potential army of disgruntled consumers).
-In 1913, the debut of Stravinky's ballet, the Rite of Spring, provoked riots.
-Perhaps Debord was going for the same effect.
+When Guy Debord screened Hurlements en Faveur De Sade (1952), his film which contained no images, merely total darkness occasionally punctuated by brief periods of a blank white screen, this was a deliberate provocation, calculated to motivate enraged audiences to demand their money back (the mass nature of film projection makes it different from other art forms in this respect - it creates a potential army of disgruntled consumers).
+In 1913, the debut of Stravinky's ballet, the Rite of Spring, provoked riots - perhaps Debord was going for the same effect.
 He and his friends even dumped food on the moviegoers, trying to stir up their ire.
 I wonder: are some pop art pieces directed towards a similar effect as Debord's Hurlements?
 (I have heard that the Warhol Museum in Pittsburgh designed its screening area in keeping with Warhol's wishes for this theater which would show his films like Empire (1965), an 8 hour and 5 minute stationary shot of the Empire State Building; Warhol stipulated that the seats should be as uncomfortable as possible.)
 As Debord literally projected nothing onto a screen, was Warhol expressing a nothingness, a hollowness, at the center of the commodity-form, in the hopes that this would provoke the public to rise up and tear down the world of the commodity-form?
 Even if not, this still presents itself as possibility for an enormous aspiration of potential art.

 Repeated over and over again, the joke isn't funny anymore.